Insurance FAQs provided by Premier Mountain Insurance

 - Whether any special life insurance needs exist – (mortgage repayment, education fund, estate planning need, etc.)

 Calculating the correct amount of life insurance to buy in Colorado is not as simple as it appears.
-We recommend contacting Premier Mountain Insurance at: 303-452-6662 to help determine the right amount of coverage you need.
+We recommend contacting Premier Mountain Insurance to help determine the right amount of coverage you need.
 As an independent agency, Premier Mountain Insurance has unbiased advisors that will help you avoid buying too much, show you appropriate and optional coverages for your need, and recommend a company that will best serve your interests in Colorado.

 Q: What about purchasing life insurance for a spouse or children?